Antenatal classes can help you to prepare for your baby’s birth and give you confidence and information.

-You might be able to attend introductory classes on baby care early in pregnancy, but most antenatal classes start around 8-10 weeks before your baby is due, when you are around 30-32 weeks pregnant.
+You might be able to attend introductory classes on baby care early in pregnancy, but most antenatal classes start around 8 to 10 weeks before your baby is due, when you’re around 30 to 32 weeks pregnant.

 If you're expecting twins, start your classes when you're around 24 weeks pregnant because your babies are more likely to be born early.
-Some units offer antenatal classes for women expecting multiples – ask your midwife about this.
+Some units offer special antenatal classes if you’re expecting multiples – ask your midwife about this.

 What happens in antenatal classes

 Classes are normally held once a week, either during the day or in the evening, for around 2 hours.
-Some classes are for pregnant women only.
-Others welcome partners or friends to some or all of the sessions.
-In some areas, there are classes for single mothers, teenagers or women whose first language is not English.
+Some classes are for just for you, others welcome partners or friends to some or all of the sessions.
+In some areas, there are set classes for if you’re single, a teenager or if English is not your first language.